DavidSichau/flylatex/README.md

 `cd` into the directory `flylatex`.
-Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup and your database setup. `configs.pdfs.path` specifies what directory you want to store your output pdfs in. `configs.includes.path` specifies what directory your TeX includes/packages are stored, for use during compilation of your LaTeX documents.
+Open the file `configs.js` with your favorite editor and edit the file to reflect your storage setup and your database setup.
+Use `configs.pdfs.path` to specify where you want to store your output pdfs in.
+Use `configs.includes.path` to specify what directory your TeX includes/packages are stored, for use during compilation of ALL LaTeX documents.

 	var config = {
 	    pdfs: {